 Once the rhythm changes, change the line.
 If you did short and straight lines for a faster beat, now choose wavy lines for the slower motion of the song.

-My point is that, when the connection between music and lyrics move you and make you stop and listen, it’s like a discovery of a new tiny world you can relate to.
+My point is that, when the connection between music and lyrics moves you and makes you stop and listen, it’s like a discovery of a new tiny world you can relate to.

 Also, words are powerful.
 When it comes to songwriting, some people are extremely talented in using words and creating wonderful lyrics that speak to the soul.
 We can use those words to create powerful messages in our art journals.